 Whilst playing the exciting game, we provide a special light stimulus displayed on top of the game that targets and activates certain cells in the retina.
 These stimulated cells elevate dopamine levels in the retina with the aim of slowing the progression of myopia.

 Simply open the MyopiaX® app on the smartphone and start a gameplay session.
-Each gameplay session lasts for a several minutes.
+Each gameplay session lasts for several minutes.
 Two sessions should be played to completion every day.
 Use the app to track performance and adherence to ensure all sessions are being completed.

 The app is an Android mobile application and together with a virtual reality headset and a Bluetooth controller makes up MyopiaX®.
 It is developed specifically for children, providing a fun and exciting treatment, while adhering to medical device regulations to ensure safety for everyday use.